 How to get a white card in Victoria?

-CERT offers the white card course through its accredited teams.
+CERT offers the mandatory CPCCWHS1001 course through its accredited teams.
 The process to receive your physical card might vary slightly by state, so check with CERT or your local training provider for the exact steps.

 Enrol in the nationally recognised CPCCWHS1001 – Prepare to Work Safely in the Construction Industry course in Victoria here.
-Once you completed the training course, your RTO will process your application with WorkSafe Victoria on your behalf.
+Once you completed the training course, your RTO will process and submit your application forms with WorkSafe Victoria on your behalf.

-Most white card courses are run face-to-face over one day.
+Most courses are run face-to-face over one day.

 How long does it take to get a white card?